 “The whole last hour of the movie,” he said undeterred, “no shirt.
 Just a bra.”
 He leaned forward to be sure I could see him, then he made the male gender’s universal crude gesture in appreciation of breasts: two cupped hands heavy with imaginary amplitude.

-Iben countered, “Guys, she’s only like seventeen in this movie.
-You’re being pedophiles.”
+Iben shook her head.
+“You guys, she’s only like seventeen years old in this movie.”

 She looked up.
 The shadow was in front of her.
 The camera tilted up.
 Two evil eyes in a blurred-out face.